ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Information backup

-Backup copies of information, software and system images should be taken and tested regularly in accordance with an agreed backup policy.
+Backup copies of information, software and system images must be taken and tested regularly in accordance with an agreed backup policy.

 ## Control of operational software